goacs2python/GOACS2-Module-8-Problem-Set/README.md

-# Module 5 Individual Problem Set
+# Module 8 Problem Set

-Please complete one problem from the Module 5 Problem Set.
-The other problem will be completed with the help of a partner.
+Please complete two problems from the Module 8 Problem Set.

+## SPECIAL INSTRUCTIONS

+Add a file named `config.py` and store your API keys in variables within this file.

+Add an `import config` to the top of your programs in order to use the API key.
+This will prevent the API key from being published to the web.
+You can then use the API key in your file by accessing the variable inside the config module, for example `config.my_api_key`.

+When using the requests library, you might need to `pip install requests`.
+If your computer complains about permissions, try installing for the user using `python -m pip install -user requests` on Windows or `pip install --user requests` on Mac.

 ---